Golden Threads: Suzani, Caps and Carpets

 You can see the whole process from start to finish, beginning with the room where the cocoons are boiled to extract the silk thread, and ending in the wonderful shop, where beautiful ‘khan-atlas’, ‘adras’, ‘shoyi’ and other styles of woven silk are offered for sale.

-For more information on any of the places mentioned in this blog, contact one of our specialist consultants, who will be happy to advise you on how to tie them into a varied, inspirational holiday.
+For more information on any of the places and experiences mentioned here, contact one of our specialist consultants, who will be happy to advise you on how to build them them into an inspirational holiday.